Wimbledon Trojan Support 2021 – with IBM

 IBM is the official Information Technology Supplier and Consultant to the All England Lawn Tennis Club (AELTC) and is responsible for supplying specific IT services prior to, and during, The Championships.
-IBM has a core team that is responsible for the design, implementation and support of the technical infrastructure that covers the provision of scores and statistical graphics to the BBC, other broadcasters, media and players; provides and publishes information to the official Web and intranet sites.
+IBM has a core team that is responsible for the design, implementation, and support of the technical infrastructure that covers the provision of scores and statistical graphics to the BBC, other broadcasters, media, and players; provides and publishes information to the official Web and intranet sites.
 In addition, IBM also helps support a large amount of hardware, including approximately 350 pcs and 50 printers for use during the tournament.
-To support Qualifying and The Championships, the IBM team grows from 12 to over 200 people.
-This includes data entry staff, technical and support teams, hospitality and other specialist suppliers.
+The set up for this year, will be different to previous years due to the Covid-19 pandemic.
+Further information will be provided.

-This exclusive placement is available for Tech Industry Gold ITMB and Software Engineering for Business students only.
+This exclusive placement is available for one lucky Tech Industry Gold degree student.
 First years get priority but other year groups will be considered if suitable candidates are not found.

-Primary activities involve: assisting in rolling out equipment across site, physical equipment installations, daily machine checks, responding to user calls and solving problems in end-user positions; tracking the position, serial number and software installed on each piece of equipment.
+Primary activities involve: assisting in rolling out equipment across the site, physical equipment installations, daily machine checks, responding to user calls, and solving problems in end-user positions; tracking the position, serial number, and software installed on each piece of equipment.
 Secondary activities will include acting as a ‘runner’ responding to any ad hoc requests from the management team and general ‘fetching and carrying’ across the site.
 Full training will be given in all aspects of the support role.

 Hardware knowledge: when given a description of a PC, such as “networked PC with a 19″ flat screen, local USB printer”, having the ability to correctly identify the type and amount of cables and peripherals required, prior to physical deployment; ability to recognise different common computer cables e.g. DVI, VGA, Printer USB, Ethernet; knowledge of how to physically connect up a PC with its common peripherals e.g. USB printer, network cable, flat screen.